kieranmv95/styled-components-auto-theme/README.md

 # Styled components auto theme

-These are the files to accmpany the training video on (https://youtube.com)[YouTube]
+These are the files to accompany the training video on (https://youtube.com)[YouTube]

 ## Directories